UNITED STATES

 Legal Proceedings

 From time to time, we may be party to litigation arising in the ordinary course of business.
-We were not subject to any material legal proceedings during the three months ended March 31, 2023 and year ended December 31, 2022, and, to our knowledge, no material legal proceedings are currently pending or threatened.
+We were not subject to any material legal proceedings during the six months ended June 30, 2024 and the year ended December 31, 2023, and, to our knowledge, no material legal proceedings are currently pending or threatened.

 Contractual Obligations and Commitments